laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

-All authentication scaffolding has been moved to the `laravel/ui` repository.
+All authentication scaffolding has been [moved](https://github.com/laravel/framework/commit/aebd93d5f67de55473f3f0ff5056abbfc5972102) to the `laravel/ui` repository.
 If you are using Laravel's authentication scaffolding, you should install the `^2.0` release of this package and the package should be installed in all environments.
 If you were previously including this package in the `require-dev` portion of your application's `composer.json` file, you should move it to the `require` section:

     composer require laravel/ui "^2.0"

-You can view the list of moved files in the [Github repository](https://github.com/laravel/framework/commit/aebd93d5f67de55473f3f0ff5056abbfc5972102).

 #### The `TokenRepositoryInterface`